Skip to content Skip to footer

 This is why our founding fathers did not create a democracy, but a constitutional federal republic.
 They had done their homework on how countries and empires had been governed and knew that a government in which people would govern themselves would be fragile.
 Two principles would need to be put into place that had never existed together in a government.

-1. Structure of the government: A structure of limited power of any one part must be put into place to ensure that power does not grow and become tyrannical.
-They realized man’s nature is fallen and the tendency for men to be self-centered and desire increased power.
+1. Structure of the government: A structure of limited power for each section of government must be put into place to ensure that power does not grow and become tyrannical.
+They realized man’s nature is fallen and his tendency is to be self-centered and desire increased power.
 For a self-government to work, there must be checks and balances so that no one is able to seize full power.

-2. Freedom of Religion: Freedom without religion would devolve into self-centered lifestyles or possibly end in tyranny.
-This requires everyone to give up certain freedoms for our country to thrive.
+2. Religious Freedom: Freedom without religion would devolve into self-centered lifestyles or possibly end in tyranny.
+This requires everyone to take responsibility for the good of all for our country to thrive.
 For instance, pay taxes so that laws might be enforced.
-For our country to continue to exist, there must be an understanding by the people that, in order to handle the great freedoms, we must all be willing to focus on the greater good to continue to enjoy these great freedoms.
+For our country to continue to exist, there must be an understanding by the people that, in order to handle the great freedoms, we must all be willing to focus on the greater good.
+The perpetuation of freedom and balance of power depends on a people dedicated to morals higher than of their own invention.

 Psalm 106:13 captures a sobering yet familiar reality in just six words: “But they soon forgot His works . . .”